-Landlord insurance covers a property owner from financial losses connected with their rental properties.
+Landlord insurance protects property owners from financial losses connected with their rental properties.

-“When you have a long-term rental, your tenants go through a much more rigorous screening process that people do with Airbnb,” says Goldsberry.
+“When you have a long-term rental, your tenants go through a much more rigorous screening process than people do with Airbnb,” says Goldsberry.

 He adds, “The revolving door of guests increases your liability risk as you do not know what is going on there, not to mention people are usually on vacation using an Airbnb and have little to no consequences for what happens at the place they are renting.”

-The short answer is yes.
-Proper insurance is a solution for Airbnb owners.
+The short answer is that some policies do.
+Such property insurance can be a solution for Airbnb owners.
 This coverage is meant for short-term vacation rental properties and replaces homeowners insurance.

 However, it does not cover rentals where there is not a complete separation between the hosts and guests.
-Also, this is known as home sharing insurance.
-Hence, the risk high, although the company mentioned that they’re working a solution for this particular matter.
+Such home-sharing insurance, as a result, can involve risk if hosts and guests may both be present on the property at the same time.
+The Airbnb company has noted that it’s working on a solution for this situation.

 Most noteworthy, property insurance is more expensive than homeowner’s insurance but offers more comprehensive coverage and more confidence that your claim will be approved.

-What’s the best approach to find the home insurance that covers Airbnb?
+What’s the best approach to find homeowners insurance that covers Airbnb?